What is it?

 We believe that multiple etiologies exist, and emerging data on stem cells as related to endometriosis may unlock more mysteries as the scientific research progresses.
 Generally, we believe more than one theory may prove to be correct.

 When we see endometriosis in an abdominal scar after a cesarean section, we must invoke a theory that includes transplantation.
 Also, certain research with primates shows that when the animal's cervix is blocked so menstrual fluid can't escape, endometriosis inevitably develops.
-These instances seem to add weight to Sampson's theory that retrograde menstruation leads to endometriosis.
-However, it is estimated that more than 70% of all women experience some degree of retrograde menstruation, but only 12-15% of women have endometriosis.
-So how do we account for the other 55%?
+These instances add a little weight to Sampson's theory – but it is estimated that more than 70% of all women experience some degree of retrograde menstruation, but only 12-15% of women have endometriosis.
+So how do we account for all the other cases?

 Also, when we review a woman's videotapes of multiple previous surgeries, we rarely see disease in a new area.
 That is, for example, if bladder disease is present at surgery A, it may persist through subsequent operations (if it was not completely removed).
 On the other hand, if bladder disease is not present at surgery A, it does not suddenly appear at surgeries B, C, D, etc. If Sampson's theory of retrograde menstruation is correct, it is reasonable to expect to see new disease in new areas.
 But, in Dr. Albee and Dr. Sinervo’s experience, this does not happen.